airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `created_at` | A timestamp representing when the record was created. | `ticket_pipelines.createdAt` | ⚠️ 0.65 | Timestamp mapped to 'ticket_pipelines.createdAt', consistent with documentation. |
 | `updated_at` | A timestamp representing when the record was updated. | `ticket_pipelines.updatedAt` | ⚠️ 0.65 | Timestamp mapped to 'ticket_pipelines.updatedAt', consistent with documentation. |

-### Mapping from Airbyte `engagements_calls` to Fivetran `engagement_call`
+### Mapping: Airbyte `engagements_calls` to Fivetran `engagement_call`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: ❌ 0.43

-#### Evaluation

-The table match score is relatively high due to the commonality in the API usage and consistent field naming conventions between source and target schemas.
-However, the completion score is low due to missing expressions in key fields, which significantly impacts the ability to map data comprehensively.
+- Summary Self-Evaluation: _The table match score is relatively high due to the commonality in the API usage and consistent field naming conventions between source and target schemas.
+However, the completion score is low due to missing expressions in key fields, which significantly impacts the ability to map data comprehensively._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |